craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You have spent your life before adventure working under the [[Baron Glask]].
 The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty to see through the administration of the beatings.
 Your life has been brutal, deadly, and exciting.
 And so it shall continue to be.

-You gain...
-You are proficient in the...
-You know ...
+You gain +2 to your Strength Score and +1 to your Constitution Score.
+You are proficient in the Animal Handling and Intimidation Skills.
+You know [[Golopak (language)]] and [[Kantine (language)]].

 In addition,

 ## Slimknife

 You have spent your life before adventure as an agent of [[Baron Avory]].
+You placed items in certain locations, spoke odd phrases to certain peoples, and copied documents you didn't understand.

-You gain...
-You are proficient in the...
-You know ...
+You gain +2 to your Charisma Score and +1 to your Dexterity Score.
+You are proficient in the Acrobatics and Stealth Skills.
+You know [[Golopak (language)]] and [[Thieves Cant (language)]].

 In addition,